-We try to give our ‘Partners’ numerous different strategies and ways of profiting so you can find what works for you best…
+We try to give our ‘Partners’ numerous different strategies and ways of profiting… so that you can find what works best for you…

 And we’ve discovered that sometimes the most powerful profit opportunities come from the simplest approach.

-This is why you’re also going to get access to a service called: Profit Surge Trade.
+This is why you will get access to a service called: Profit Surge Trade.

-One Ticker Payouts:
+One Ticker Payouts

-(Research Shows Trading Just ONE Stock Could Have Led to Profits of

-141%, 332%, and 2,614% in Just 11 Days!)
+(Breakthrough Research Reveals That Trading ONE Stock Could Have Led to Profits of: 141%, 332%, and 2,614% in Just 11 Days!)

 This is another service that Nate Bear runs…

 And its exclusively focused on trading ONE ticker per week…

+Yes… only ONE ticker per week…

-Using a phenomenon that's been studied by Harvard University, Duke University, and even the Federal Reserve.
+It all comes from a phenomenon that's been studied by:

+Harvard University, Duke University, and even the Federal Reserve.

 It's called the "Earnings Profit Surge" – and it represents one of the most reliable patterns we’ve ever seen.